- Last Updated: 15 September 2021 15 September 2021

 After attendance is collected each morning, elementary and middle school office personnel begin calling parents/guardians who have not notified the school regarding a student’s absence.
 Student safety is the main concern and this procedure provides another check on a student’s absence.

-At the high school level, once during the school day and once each evening between 6:00 and 10:00 p.m., an automated system calls the parents/guardians of students who have not notified the school regarding a student’s absence that day.
+At the high school level, after the first five days of school, once during the school day and once each evening between 6:00 and 10:00 p.m., an automated system calls the parents/guardians of students who have not notified the school regarding a student’s absence that day.
 This procedure is intended to notify parents/guardians who may be unaware of the student’s absence and to remind others of their responsibility to provide notification when a student will be absent.

 Middle School and High School: Classes missed because of attendance at a school sponsored trip or activity will not be considered an absence.
 However, the student will be required to make up work missed.